lzocateli/devops-agent-pool-linux/README.md

 * `PROXY_USER` - If necessary, inform the username for proxy authentication
 * `PROXY_PASSWORD` - If necessary, inform the password for proxy authentication
 * `AZP_DEPLOYMENT_POOL_NAME` - If informed, a Deployment Pool type agent will be created
+* `AZP_DEPLOYMENT_GROUP_TAGS` - Used with AZP_DEPLOYMENT_POOL_NAME, to specify the comma separated list of tags for the deployment group agent - for example "web, db"

 ## Running